dbquayle/Test-240717/README.md

 prompt run the make command.

 The dml directory contains a sample.sql SQL script to populate the tables with sample accounts.
-The test.sql -- which, because of the use of UUIDs, requires some modification on each run -- contains a call to create a transfer.
+The test script will create a single transfer and modify it.

+The ample can be run with
+psql -f sample.sql

 This can be run with
 psql -f test.sql